 Meta AI

-Meta’s position in the AI landscape is increasingly defined by what it was rather than what it is doing now.
+Meta’s position in the AI landscape is increasingly defined by what it was rather than what it is doing now – and that picture sharpened significantly in early 2026 when Yann LeCun officially departed as Meta’s chief AI scientist.

-The Llama open weights releases were genuinely important.
+The Llama open weights releases were genuinely important and remain so.
 Llama democratised access to capable base models and changed how the open source AI ecosystem thought about what was possible outside of proprietary labs.
 PyTorch remains the dominant training framework.
 FAIR has produced real research.

 But the open weights story has moved on.
 Chinese labs are now releasing models that match or beat Llama on most benchmarks at competitive or lower cost, with more permissive licences.
-GLM-5 and Qwen3.5 are better practical choices for most open weights use cases right now.
+GLM-5 and Qwen3.5-35B-A3B are better practical choices for most open weights use cases right now.
 Meta’s response has been slower than you’d expect from a team with their resources.
+The departure of one of the founding researchers of modern deep learning does not help that picture.

 Worth following for: open weights history, PyTorch development, and the FAIR research pipeline.
 Less worth following for: frontier model capability.